 The Ridge proposes 25 lots that would contain ten structures.
 Five of the structures will contain three units and five structures will contain two units.
 Most of the lots and units will take access to a new public street to be called Lydia Court West.
 Lydia Court West will extend from the existing Myra Ridge Drive and Lydia Court intersection.
-Lydia Court West will end in a cul-desac.
+Lydia Court West will end in a cul-de-sac.
 Considering that the site is located immediately east and adjacent to a large parcel of land zoned commercial and approved for an intense business use, it would not be appropriate to extend the local residential street to the parcel.
 Eight of the twenty-five units will take access directly to Myra Ridge Drive or Amber Lane.
 The remaining 17 units will take access from the proposed Lydia Court West.

 The developer has requested a waiver to allow Lydia Court West to be a 50-foot right-of-way along with a 25-foot wide street measured from back of curb to back of curb.
 Currently the Urbana Subdivision and Land Development Code requires a 60-foot wide right-of-way and a 31-foot wide roadway for new residential local roads.
-In this case the waiver request may be justified since the road will serve as access to only 17 units and will not connect to any other developments.
+In this case staff feels the waiver request is justified since the road will serve as access to only 17 units and will not connect to any other developments.
 On-street parking is proposed to be restricted to one side only.
 However, every unit will contain a two-car garage along with spaces to park in the driveways so it is not anticipated that there will be heavy demand for on-street parking.
+Staff does not encourage the continuation of Lydia Drive West to the west since that property is planned and zoned for an intensive commercial use.